Source water protection is a community activity -- there are things that

 underground storage tanks to ensure they are in good working order.

 - Investigate the routing of floor drains.
-Floor drains in areas where
+It is typically recommended

 - Inspect vehicles regularly to be sure they aren’t leaking fluids like oil or